GabeScott/standard-works-vault/General Conference/1981 October - The Aaronic Priesthood.md

 None would sing or pray, so Brother Woodruff did both.
 He knelt before them and begged the Lord to give him His Spirit and to show him the hearts of the people.
 And the Spirit came!
 Brother Woodruff preached with great power.
 He was able to reveal the secret deeds of those who came to ridicule him.

 When he was finished, no one laughed at this humble holder of the Aaronic Priesthood.
 Thereafter he was treated with kindness.
-(See Leaves from My Journal, pp. 16–18.)
+(See *Leaves from My Journal,* pp. 16–18.)

 He was under the guiding, protecting power of his Aaronic Priesthood.
 The same power can be with you as well.

 Let me teach you some very basic things about the Aaronic Priesthood.

-It “is called the Priesthood of Aaron, because it was conferred upon Aaron and his seed, throughout all their generations.”
-(D&C 107:13.)
+It “is called the Priesthood of Aaron, because it was conferred upon Aaron and his seed, throughout all their generations.” ([[D&C 107.13|D&C 107:13]].)

 The Aaronic Priesthood goes by other names as well.
 Let me list them and tell you what they mean.

+## The Lesser Priesthood

 First, the Aaronic Priesthood is sometimes called the lesser priesthood.

-“Why it is called the lesser priesthood is because it is an appendage to the greater, or the Melchizedek Priesthood, and has power in administering outward ordinances.”
-(D&C 107:14.)
+“Why it is called the lesser priesthood is because it is an appendage to the greater, or the Melchizedek Priesthood, and has power in administering outward ordinances.” ([[D&C 107.14|D&C 107:14]].)

-This means that the higher priesthood, the Melchizedek Priesthood, always presides over the Aaronic, or the lesser, Priesthood.
+This means that the higher priesthood, the Melchizedek Priesthood, *always* presides over the Aaronic, or the lesser, Priesthood.
 Aaron was the high priest, or the presiding priest, of the Aaronic Priesthood.
 But Moses presided over Aaron because Moses held the Melchizedek Priesthood.

 The fact that it is called the lesser priesthood does not diminish at all the importance of the Aaronic Priesthood.
 The Lord said it is necessary to the Melchizedek Priesthood.
-(See D&C 84:29.)
+(See [[D&C 84.29|D&C 84:29]].)
 Any holder of the higher priesthood should feel greatly honored to perform the ordinances of the Aaronic Priesthood, for they have great spiritual importance.

 I have, as a member of the Quorum of the Twelve Apostles, passed the sacrament.
 I assure you I have felt honored and humbled beyond expression to do what some might consider a routine task.

+## The Levitical Priesthood

 The Aaronic Priesthood is also called the Levitical Priesthood.
-The word Levitical comes from the name Levi, one of the twelve sons of Israel.
+The word *Levitical* comes from the name Levi, one of the twelve sons of Israel.
 Moses and Aaron, who were brothers, were Levites.

-When the Aaronic Priesthood was given to Israel, Aaron and his sons received the presiding and administrative responsibility.
+When the Aaronic Priesthood was given to Israel, Aaron and his sons received the *presiding* and administrative responsibility.
 The male members of all other Levite families were put in charge of the ceremonies of the tabernacle, including the Mosaic law of sacrifice.

 The law of sacrifice had been observed since the days of Adam.
 It was symbolic of the redemption that would come with the sacrifice and the atonement of the Messiah.
 The Mosaic law of sacrifice was fulfilled with the crucifixion of Christ.